 This is a well-rounded handbook of fermentation and biochemical engineering presenting techniques for the commercial production of chemicals and pharmaceuticals via fermentation.
 Emphasis is given to unit operations fermentation, separation, purification, and recovery.
 Principles, process design, and equipment are detailed.
 Environment aspects are covered.

 The practical aspects of development, design, and operation are stressed.
 Theory is included to provide the necessary insight for a particular operation.
 Problems addressed are the collection of pilot data, choice of scale-up parameters, selection of the right piece of equipment, pinpointing of likely trouble spots, and methods of troubleshooting.

 Engineers and scientists in the chemical and pharmaceutical industries who use fermentation techniques in production.
-Development, design, engineering and production personnel in the fermentation industry.
+Development, design, engineering and production personnel in the fermentation industry

 - 31st December 1996

-Imprint: William Andrew
+- William Andrew